Primal-dual stochastic gradient method for convex programs with many functional constraints: Introduction

 \subsection{Existing methods}

-In this subsection, we review a few existing methods that could be applied to solve \eqref{eq:ccp} and show how our method relates to them.
+In this subsection, we review a few existing methods that could potentially be applied to solve \eqref{eq:ccp} and show how our method relates to them.
+Some of these methods are primal-dual type as our method, and others are purely primal methods.

-\textbf{Stochastic mirror-prox method.} The proposed method is closely related to the stochastic mirror-prox method \cite{juditsky2011solving, baes2013randomized} for saddle-point problems or more generally for variational inequality problems.
+\textbf{Stochastic mirror-prox method.} The proposed method is closely related to the stochastic mirror-prox method \cite{juditsky2011solving, baes2013randomized} for saddle-point problems or more generally for variational inequality (VI) problems.
 By the augmented Lagrangian function, one can equivalently formulate \eqref{eq:ccp} into the following saddle-point problem (c.f., \cite{rockafellar1973dual}):

-Assuming $\nabla \cL_\beta$ to be Lipschitz continuous and $\vz$ in a compact set $Z$, we can apply the method in \cite{baes2013randomized} to the above saddle-point problem and have the iterative update:\footnote{Here, we use the Euclidean norm square as the proximal term, while \cite{baes2013randomized} actually uses a more general Bregman distance function.
-In addition, the method in \cite{baes2013randomized} performs two stochastic gradient updates during every iteration and finally outputs the weighted average of all points from every iteration's first update.}
+Assuming $\nabla \cL_\beta$ to be Lipschitz continuous and $\vz$ in a compact set $Z$, then we can apply the method in \cite{baes2013randomized} to the above saddle-point problem and have the update:\footnote{Here, we use the Euclidean norm square as the proximal term, while \cite{baes2013randomized} actually uses a more general Bregman distance function.}